Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding: Experiments and Results

 \subsection{Qualitative Analysis}

-Figure~\ref{fig:qualitative} presents qualitative examples illustrating the input question, the original image, the raw and processed perception map $\mathcal{H}^*$ and $\mathcal{P}$, and the perception-magnified image.
-The results demonstrate that the proposed method effectively enlarges small objects relevant to the question while preserving fine details.
-In the first example, the VLM initially attends to the top-left region, recognizing the potential presence of a chair but failing to identify it.
+Figure~\ref{fig:qualitative} shows qualitative examples depicting the input question, original image, raw and processed perception map $\mathcal{H}^*$ and $\mathcal{P}$, and the perception-magnified image.
+The results demonstrate that the proposed method effectively enlarges small objects relevant to the question while preserving coarse-grained structural information.
+In the first example, the VLM initially attends to the top-left region, recognizing the potentially relevant region but still failing to identify the chair. {This suggests that accurate attention does not necessarily imply correct recognition, as local evidence may still be insufficient under limited resolution.} With the magnified input, the chair is presented at a higher spatial resolution, enabling the VLM to correctly recognize it.
+This illustrates that accurate attention does not imply recognition: local evidence can be overridden under limited resolution.
 With the magnified input, the chair is presented at a higher spatial resolution, enabling the VLM to correctly recognize it.
 Similarly, in another case, the VLM misidentifies an object behind a door window as a tree.
 However, the perception-magnified input allows the model to re-examine the object with greater detail, preventing hallucinated predictions.

 Overall, the qualitative results suggest that the proposed method enhances the perceptibility of fine-grained visual details in regions critical for next-token generation.
 By enabling the model to examine these areas at a higher resolution, our approach effectively reduces hallucinations and improves overall model performance.